emacsmirror/vc-backup/README.md

 Usage
 -----

-To activate the backend, add

-	(add-to-list 'vc-handled-backends 'Backup t)

-to your initialisation file.
+`vc-backup.el` enables itself automatically via autoloading.
 It is recommended to enable `version-control` so as to have multiple versions of a file accessible.
+Increasing `kept-new-versions` makes sure you have more versions to compare.

 Bugs
 ----